Quantize a model

 - UQFF guide to quantize once and reuse.

-- Online calibration to improve a served model from its own traffic.
+- Online calibration to calibrate a served model from its own traffic.

 - Topology to pin individual layers to a different type.